aospapp/aosp/compatibility/cdd/7_hardware-compatibility/7_3_sensors.md

      *    3 failed biometric authentication attempts.
      *    The idle timeout period and the failed authentication count is reset after any successful confirmation of the device credentials.
+*   [C-SR] Are STRONGLY RECOMMENDED to use the logic in the framework provided by the Android Open Source Project to enforce constraints specified in [C-1-7] and [C-1-8] for new devices.
 *   [C-SR] Are STRONGLY RECOMMENDED to have a false rejection rate of less than 10%, as measured on the device.
 *   [C-SR] Are STRONGLY RECOMMENDED to have a latency below 1 second, measured from when the biometric is detected, until the screen is unlocked, for each enrolled biometric.

-If device implementations wish to treat a biometric sensor as **Weak**, they:
+If device implementations wish to treat a biometric sensor as **Class 2** (formerly **Weak**), they:

-*   [C-2-1] MUST meet all requirements for **Convenience** above, except for [C-1-2].
+*   [C-2-1] MUST meet all requirements for **Class 1** above.
-*   [C-2-2] MUST have a spoof and imposter acceptance rate not higher than 20%.
+*   [C-2-2] MUST have a spoof and imposter acceptance rate not higher than 20% as measured by the [Android Biometrics Test Protocols](https://source.android.com/security/biometric/measure).
-*   [C-2-3] MUST have a hardware-backed keystore implementation, and perform the biometric matching in an isolated execution environment outside Android user or kernel space, such as the Trusted Execution Environment (TEE), or on a chip with a secure channel to the isolated execution environment.
+*   [C-2-3] MUST perform the
+    biometric matching in an isolated execution environment outside Android user or kernel space, such as the Trusted Execution Environment (TEE), or on a chip with a secure channel to the isolated execution environment.
 *   [C-2-4] MUST have all identifiable data encrypted and cryptographically authenticated such that they cannot be acquired, read or altered outside of the isolated execution environment or a chip with a secure channel to the isolated execution environment as documented in the [implementation guidelines](https://source.android.com/security/biometric#hal-implementation) on the Android Open Source Project site.
 *   [C-2-5] For camera based biometrics, while biometric based authentication or enrollment is happening:
     *    MUST operate the camera in a mode that prevents camera frames from being read or altered outside the isolated execution environment or a chip with a secure channel to the isolated execution environment.